michaelhumphreys123/hello-world/README.md

 # hello-world
 This is my first GitHub repository
-This is thr first edit of my readme file under the readme-edits branch
+This is the second edit of my readme file under the readme-edits branch